1ncendium/AD-Enumerator/README.md

 - Enumerate DNS

+## Description
+ad-enumerator.py will, with default settings, enumerate LDAP, DNS and SMB.
+For each protocol it will create a output file that will be saved under the adenumerator directory.
+You can turn on SSL.
+This comes in handy for protocols like LDAP.
+Also you can specify a domain which is required for DNS and some of the SMB enumerator options.

 ## Compatibility

 Tested only on Kali Linux with Python 3.10.8.
 The tool should work on other distro's and Python versions.